systerel/S2OPC/README.md

 ### PubSub implemented features

 The S2OPC PubSub implementation properties are the following:
-- the communication layer is UDP,
+- the communication layer is UDP or MQTT (Paho library required),
 - the encoding type is UADP,
-- no implementation of security,
+- security is available (with a local SKS implementation),
 - no override management (cf §6.2.10).
 That means LastUsableValue is used in any cases,
 - variable management only, not events,
 - no additional verification on sequence numbers,